trambarhq/relaks-route-manager/README.md

 ## Rewrite rules

-Rewrite rules let you extract parameters from URL and save them the route manager's rewrite context.
-This is useful in situations when you have parameters that are applicable to all routes.
+Rewrite rules let you extract parameters from the URL and save them the route manager's rewrite context.
+They're useful in situations when you have parameters that are applicable to all routes.
 For example, suppose we are building a CMS that uses Git as a backend.
 By default, the app would fetch data from the HEAD of the master branch.
 The end user can also view data from a different branch or a commit earlier in time.
 Instead of adding these parameters to every route, we can use a rewrite rule to extract them from the URL if it begins with `/@<branch>:<commit>`.
 Our app can then obtain the branch and commit ID from the route manager's `context` property.

 A rewrite rule is an object containing two functions: `from()` and `to()`.
 The route manager invokes `from()` before it tries to match a URL to a route.
 It invokes `to()` when it forms a URL.
 The rule for our hypothetical app might something look like this: